HaoLiu4391/Hao_Liu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Use applied science, not as the end to which human beings are to be made the means, but as the means to producing a race of free individuals,"
+title: "Use applied science,
+        Not as the end to which human beings are to be made the means, But as the means to producing a race of free individuals."
 excerpt: "About me"
 author_profile: true
 redirect_from: